txt2tags/txt2tags/trunk/samples/sample.md

 Here you have examples and a brief explanation of all marks.

-The first 3 lines of the this file are used as headers, on the following format:
+The first 3 lines of this file are used as headers, on the following format:

     line1: document title